 Some states require health care providers to report statutory rape.
 States vary widely as to what constitutes statutory rape but in general, unless providers know the age of the patient's partner, they lack the information required to make a report.
 The age of a young person's sexual partner is rarely clinically significant to care provision.
-If a provider does need to report a statutory rape, the fact that the patient attempted to end the pregnancy is not relevant to the investigation.
+Health care providers should inform adolescent patients about what constitutes reportable sexual conduct prior to talking to them about care where possible.
+If a provider is required to report a statutory rape, the fact that the patient attempted to end the pregnancy is not relevant to the investigation.